Washington city guide

 Central D.C., particularly the area between the Capitol and White House and near the National Mall, has the highest concentration of hotels — and these are the most expensive.
 If you’re on a budget, you may find it worth it to search other areas of town (Dupont Circle, Georgetown and the Anacostia waterfront area near Nationals Park, for example) or nearby suburbs for cheaper lodging options.
 If the hotel is near a Metro stop, access to most points of interest in D.C. is not an issue.

 Do yourself a favor, ditch the car and rely on the Metro, which takes you to nearly all places worth visiting in the city — including all pro sports venues.
-Get off at the Gallery Place/Chinatown station for the Verizon Center; Navy Yard-Ballpark for Nationals Park; Stadium-Armory for RFK Stadium and Morgan Boulevard for FedEx Field (though it’s a mile walk from there).
+Get off at the Gallery Place/Chinatown station for Capital One Arena; Navy Yard-Ballpark for Nationals Park; Stadium-Armory for RFK Stadium and Morgan Boulevard for FedEx Field (though it’s a mile walk from there).

 If you find yourself far from a Metro stop, such as at the Lincoln Memorial or other far-flung spots on the National Mall, bus service and taxis are frequent around town.

-Parking spots are accessible but limited at both the Verizon Center and Nats Park and fans are encouraged to use Metro (many fans will park and ride from a station in the suburbs).
+Parking spots are accessible but limited at both Capital One Arena and Nats Park and fans are encouraged to use Metro (many fans will park and ride from a station in the suburbs).
 FedEx Field has a large parking lot but it’s notoriously hard to get in and out of it because of the volume of traffic on the relatively small access roads.

 See how government works